 1. Get TEFL qualified

 The most important step is getting TEFL qualified.
 Almost all employers worldwide require English teachers to have at least a 120-hour TEFL qualification, but the higher your TEFL qualification the more likely you are to find a decent TEFL job.
+The TEFL Advanced Diploma, for example, would give you the best shot at landing higher paying roles in more competitive TEFL locations.

 2. Choose your TEFL destination